All Episodes

 You don't.

-And Jesus, even in that moment, suffering as he was, turned to him and said, This day you will be with me in paradise.
+And Jesus, even in that moment, suffering as he was, turned to him and said, this day you will be with me in paradise.

-Well, God has prepared for those that love the truth.
+What God has prepared for those that love the truth.

 And as Christians, we all believe that.